Anatomy of plasmons in generic Luttinger semimetals: Quasiparticle characteristics

 where $G_0(i\,\omega_n,\mathbf{p})$ is the bare fermion propagator defined in Eq.~\eqref{Eq_G_0-mu} or Eq.~\eqref{Eq_aniso-G_0}, depending on whether we are dealing with the isotropic or anisotropic case.
 Furthermore, $\Sigma(i\,\omega_n,\mathbf{p})$ is the one-loop fermionic self-energy, as defined in Eq.~(\ref{Eq_self_energy}).
 Performing the appropriate analytic continuation to real frequencies, the retarded fermionic propagator can be written as

 This expressions leads to the one-loop corrected spectral function

 The Kramers-Kronig relation connects the real and imaginary parts of any complex function, such that

 which can be used for deriving $A(\omega ,\mathbf{q})$, by plugging in the expression for $\mathrm{Im} \,\Sigma^R$ shown in Eq.~\eqref{eqimsigmarealfreq}.
-Figs.~\ref{Fig_iso_A_u-p_T01-mu-01-plus} and~\ref{Fig_aniso_A_u-p_T05-mu-01-plus} show some representative plots for the isotropic and anisotropic cases, respectively, for $\varepsilon \geq0$.
+Figs.~\ref{Fig_iso_A_u-p_T01-mu-01-plus} and~\ref{Fig_aniso_A_u-p_T05-mu-01-plus} show some representative plots for the isotropic and anisotropic cases, respectively, for $\omega \geq0$.
 The parameter values for these plots are the same as those in Figs.~\ref{Fig_iso_tune-X} and~\ref{Fig_aniso-tau}.
 Comparing Figs.~\ref{Fig_iso_tune-X} and~\ref{Fig_iso_A_u-p_T01-mu-01-plus} for an isotropic LSM, we find that the spectral function is strongly suppressed and gets saturated at the locations where peaks of $1/\tau$ are observed.
 This implies that quasipartices are not even not well-defined in these regimes where plasmon modes are induced.
-In addition, we notice that the distances of positions between the peaks of spectral function and scattering rates become more pronounced as we increase the value of $X$.
 For the anisotropic LSM, the basic tendencies are analogous, as seen from comparing Figs.~\ref{Fig_aniso-tau} and~\ref{Fig_aniso_A_u-p_T05-mu-01-plus}.
-The results for the $\varepsilon<0$ are qualitatively similar, and hence we have not included the plots here.
+The results for the $\omega < 0$ case are again qualitatively similar, and hence not explicitly shown here.